Fox News (1919–1930)

 “National Colored Tournament” Shot at the Shady Rest Golf and Country Club in Scotch Plains, New Jersey, the frame shows members of the nation’s first African-American golf club posing for Fox News on July 12, 1925.

 A portion of the original cameraman's information sheet for Fox News story 4914, which covered the Chicago Black Socks trial in 1920.
 The cameraman, Harry Birch, was Fox News' first Chicago staff cameraman.

 Fox News was the original newsreel established by movie mogul William Fox.
 It was eventually replaced by Fox's pioneering sound newsreel, Fox Movietone News, which began regular operations in December 1927.

 William Fox had great ambitions for his newsreel from the very beginning; he even managed to secure a letter from President Woodrow Wilson endorsing his newsreel.
-At its launch in 1919, Fox had already secured a network of cameramen spanning the globe.
+At its launch in 1919, Fox had already secured a network of camera operators spanning the globe.
 Ernest Howard Culbertson served as head of the newsreel features department.
 Although the newsreel began acquiring stories in August 1919, the newsreel did not begin a regular, twice-weekly release until October 1919.
 From the beginnings of its operations, Fox News main domestic rivals were Hearst News, Pathé News, International News and Kinograms.

 Like its competitors, Fox News released two newsreels each week.
 The scope and content of these reels established a pattern for moving image journalism that carried forward to television news.
 Headlining stories of global or national importance were followed by others touching on events both serious and not-so-serious.
 Sports and celebrity news (especially arrivals on ocean liners docking in New York) were common items.
 Human interest stories were also of import.
 The final issue of Fox News (volume 11, number 53) was released to theaters in March 1930.